Pension Bible

 Drawdown capability: Not all SIPPs offer flexible drawdown at retirement.
 If the SIPP is intended to be the account from which income is eventually drawn, check that drawdown is available without transferring to another provider.

-The Pension Bible provider directory lists SIPP providers with fee comparisons, though the directory is informational and does not constitute a recommendation.
+The Pension Bible provider directory lists SIPP providers with fee comparisons, and the provider comparison pages show worked cost differences.
+The directory is informational and does not constitute a recommendation.

 Key facts